 Teaching assistants in the classroom normally teach one section of freshman composition in one semester and two in the other semester.
 Experienced teaching assistants have opportunities to teach other composition and literature courses.
 Students who serve as research, editorial, or administrative assistants and those who teach in the Writing Center work 15-20 hours per week each semester.
-Students with fellowships have no teaching or other duties, depending on the nature of the fellowship held.
+Students with fellowships have no teaching or other duties.

-The M.A. in Literature is granted when the following requirements have been met: (1) at least ten courses (30 credit hours), or eight courses (24 credit hours) plus thesis (ENGL 869, 6 credits); (2) demonstrated ability to work in a foreign language taken for the M.A.; (2) full-time study in two consecutive semesters; (3) demonstrated ability to work in a second foreign language or advanced ability in one foreign language; (4) passing an oral Comprehensive Examination; (5) passing an oral Specialty Examination; (6) writing a dissertation; (7) passing an oral examination on the dissertation and related topics.
+The M.A. in Literature is granted when the following requirements have been met: (1) at least ten courses (30 credit hours), or eight courses (24 credit hours) plus thesis (ENGL 869, 6 credits); (2) demonstrated ability to work in a foreign language.